Course

 Course content

-Course content will be guided by research, empirical knowledge and best practice.
+Course content will be guided by research, empirical knowledge and best practices.
 The following values and principles, consistent with professional standards, inform course content.

 • Understanding individual and cultural differences is an essential element of professional practice.

-• Professional development requires an ongoing commitment to developing self-awareness, making oneself available for feedback, monitoring and evaluating one’s competence, as well as utilizing supervision, professional literature, and training opportunities.
+• Professional development requires an ongoing commitment to developing self-awareness, making oneself available for feedback, and monitoring and evaluating one’s competence, as well as utilizing supervision, professional literature, and training opportunities.

 • Communication and counselling skills are practiced in the context of the Social Work Code of Ethics.